 To evaluate which instances and pricing plans are best for your use cases in the cloud, we will take a high level view of your application requirements.
 We will then dive deeper into Reserved Instances and compare the pros and cons of this pricing instrument.

-Choosing the Instance Type for Your Application Requirements
+Choosing the Best Instance Type for Your Application Requirements

 Reserved Instances are most suitable for the following use cases:

 - Production environments and applications that require servers to be available 24×7.